 Yes.
-They were very gracious and spent a great deal of time examining the grounds.
-Unfortunately, there wasn’t much to see other than the rife overgrowth and the broken beer bottles.
-I would have offered them a drink, but as I said all the bottles were broken or empty and drinking is prohibited on park property.
-Not that it would have mattered though.
+They were very gracious and spent a great deal of time walking the footpaths, while observing and enjoying the tranquil surroundings.
+I would have offered them a drink, but drinking is prohibited on park property.

-The tennis court located in view of the school was named after Edwin Decker as a tribute to the long-time park department commissioner.
-I want to know if the graffiti, broken glass and debris scattered all over the court are part of the tribute?
+I am in a twelve step program and have made progress with the help of friends and volunteers.
+To your question though, yes I am.
+The tennis court is named after Edwin Decker as a tribute to the long-time park department commissioner.
+I want to know if the graffiti on the court is part of that tribute?

 Things You Need to Know About Kern Park to Make it Through Your Day

 * Kern Park is named for Herbert Kern a member of the city’s Board of Park Commissioners for 28 years

 * Kern Park is two words with 8 letters between the words

 * The park is 24 acres which is 97,124.5541 square meters or 32 football fields in length

 News Desk Board member to be Honored by New Park